Operation Halyard: Mission

 This operation took place between August and December 1944 from a crudely constructed forest airfield created by Serbian peasants in Pranjani.
 It is little known today, and largely unknown to most Americans.
-It is the subject of the 2007 book The Forgotten 500: The Untold Story of the Men Who Risked All For the Greatest Rescue Mission of World War II, by author Gregory A. Freeman.
-In his book, he describes it as one of the greatest rescue stories ever told.
-It tells the story of how the airmen were downed in a country they knew nothing about, and how the Serbian villagers were willing to sacrifice their own lives to save the lives of the air crews.
+It is the subject of the 2007 book The Forgotten 500: The Untold Story of the Men Who Risked All For the Greatest Rescue Mission of World War II, by Gregory A. Freeman.
+Freeman described it as one of the greatest rescue stories ever told that tells the story of how the airmen were downed in a country they knew nothing about, and how the Serbian villagers were willing to sacrifice their own lives to save the lives of the air crews.